 The amount chargeable to tax shall be the total leave encashment received minus exemption calculated as above.
 This is added to your income from salary.

-You are allowed tax relief under Section 89(1) when you have received a portion of your salary in arrears or in advance, or have received family pension in arrears.
+You are allowed tax relief under Section 89(1), when you have received a portion of your salary in arrears or in advance, or have received a family pension in arrears.

-- Calculate tax payable on the total income, including additional salary in the year it is received.
+a.
+Calculate the tax payable on the total income, including additional salary in the year it is received.

-- Calculate tax payable on the total income, excluding additional salary in the year it is received
+b.
+Calculate the tax payable on the total income, excluding additional salary in the year it is received

-- Calculate difference between Step 1 and Step 2
+c.
+Calculate the difference between Step 1 and Step 2

-- Calculate tax payable on the total income of the year to which the arrears relate, excluding arrears
+d.
+Calculate the tax payable on the total income of the year to which the arrears relate, excluding arrears

-- Calculate tax payable on the total income of the year to which the arrears relate, including arrears
+e.
+Calculate the tax payable on the total income of the year to which the arrears relate, including arrears

-- Calculate difference between Step 4 and Step 5
+f.
+Calculate the difference between Step 4 and Step 5

-Note that if amount at Step 6 is more than amount at Step 3 no relief shall be allowed.
+Note that if the amount at Step 6 is more than the amount at Step 3, no relief shall be allowed.

-Exemption on receipts at the time of voluntary retirement
+11. Exemption on Receipts at the Time of Voluntary Retirement

-Any compensation received upon voluntary retirement or seperation is exempt from tax as per Section 10(10C) when the following conditions are fulfilled
+Any compensation received on voluntary retirement or separation is exempt from tax as per the Section 10(10C).
+However, the following conditions must be fulfilled

-- The recipient is an employee of an authority established under the Central or State Act, local authority, university, IIT, state government or central government, notifued institute of management, or notified institute of importance throughout India or any state, PSU, company or cooperative society.
+c.
+The recipient is an employee of an authority established under the Central or State Act, local authority, university, IIT, state government or central government, notified institute of management, or notified institute of importance throughout India or any state, PSU, company or cooperative society.

-- The receipts are in compliance with Rule 2BA
+d.
+The receipts are in compliance with Rule 2BA.

-No exemption can be claimed under this section for the same AY or any other if relief under Section 89 has been taken by an employee for compensation of voluntary retirement ot seperation or termination of services.
+No exemption can be claimed under this section for the same AY or any other, if relief under Section 89 has been taken by an employee for compensation of voluntary retirement or separation or termination of services.

 Note: Exemption can only be claimed in the assessment year the compensation is received.

 For a non-government employee, it is partially exempt.
-If gratuity is also received with pension – 1/3rd of the amount of pension that would have been received if 100% of the pension was commuted is exempt from commuted pension and remaining is taxed as salary.
-And in case only pension is received, gratuity is not received â€“ Â½ of the amount of pension that would have been received if 100% of the pension was commuted is exempt.
+If gratuity is also received with a pension – 1/3rd of the amount of pension that would have been received if 100% of the pension was commuted is exempt from commuted pension and remaining is taxed as salary.
+If only the pension is received, gratuity is not received â€“ Â½ of the amount of pension that would have been received if 100% of the pension was commuted is exempt.